Mens Wedding Ring Guide allhartadmin 2018-02-09T19:24:22+10:00

 Know Your Size.

 Knowing your size will quickly help you determine what rings are immediately available to you.
 We’ve created a “How to find your ring size” guide that will help you do just that.
-Once you know your ring size, you can then go to our “All Mens Rings” category and use the size filter on the right hand side to only show which designs are available in your size.
+Once you know your ring size, you can then go to our “All Mens Rings” category and use the size filter above the rings in the catalogue to only show which designs are available in your size.
 Keep in mind that we are often able to produce custom sizes in most designs, so if you are happy to wait a little longer, and pay a little more, you may not want to filter by size, so that you can see all of the designs available.
 If you need it quickly though, it’s best to find out your size as quickly as possible, and then use the filter system to see which wedding rings are available for fast shipping.

 So what happens if you get your size wrong?
 Well, don’t panic!
 Ring sizing is not always an exact science, as different widths and thicknesses can affect what size will feel most comfortable for you, and temperature can also make a big difference.
 If you go to a local jeweller and get sized up in cold air-conditioning, your finger will actually slightly reduce in size.
 So when you then buy a wedding rings in that size, then go out into the summer heat, your ring may feel a bit tight, as your ring size has now changed due to the temperature difference.
 This is also why when you go to different jewellers and get your finger sized, they may give you different answers as to what they think your ring size is.